This summer, jump off a cliff into Canada’s largest outdoor freshwater swimming pool!

 Located in Southwestern Ontario, at the junction of Thames River and Trout Creek, is the little town of St Marys.

-Founded in the 1840s when settlers came in search of the town’s abundance of limestone, St Marys is home to Canada’s largest outdoor freshwater swimming pool that started out as a limestone quarry.
+Founded in the 1840s by settlers who came in search of the town’s abundance of limestone, St Marys is home to Canada’s largest outdoor freshwater swimming pool, which started out as a limestone quarry.

 The Town of St Marys bought two abandoned limestone quarries along with 50 acres of surrounding land in 1945 and in the course of time converted it into a public recreational facility.

-Today, you can cliff jump into the quarry (water level permitting), swim, and explore the quarry on a Stand-up paddleboard, or play beach volleyball!
+Today, you can cliff jump into the quarry (water level permitting), swim and explore the quarry on a Stand-up paddleboard, or fish in the west quarry.

-In addition, this year, Super Splash Waterpark will open at St. Marys Quarry.
-You will be to climb, jump, swing, bounce and slide your way through the Super Splash inflatable obstacle course.
+In addition, there is a Super Splash Waterpark at St. Marys Quarry.
+You will climb, jump, swing, bounce, and slide your way through the inflatable obstacle course.
 There is also a 14-foot-tall Ice Tower for free climbing and a 12-foot-tall giant slide.

 Go, take that detour to St Marys when you are travelling between London and Kitchener or en route to Grand Bend Beach/ Lambton Shores from Toronto.